-Our 10-year lease is up November 15th.
-Although we hoped the center would continue in perpetuity, we now need to let it go.
-We can not afford to keep paying rent and utilities on a closed center.
+Our 10-year lease ended November 15th.
+Although we hoped the center would continue in perpetuity, we needed to let it go.
+We could not afford to keep paying rent and utilities on a closed center.
 Attachment – rāga – is one of the five Kleśas, the root causes of suffering (Sutra 2.3).
 We can use our yoga practice to flow through this change without suffering, instead celebrating what we created, the benefits yoga has given us, and the community we have formed.

 Gratitude has been clinically shown to be a powerful and effective practice for reducing pain, depression, anxiety and suffering.
 We can feel gratitude for technology that allows us to continue to practice together virtually.
 We can feel joy and gratitude for having found this practice that reduces physical pain, calms the mind, reduces stress, and almost always makes us feel better.
 Yoga has been clinically shown to improve the over 100 medical conditions.
 But even more than that, yoga is a set of practices to enable us to realize our highest potential.

 Practicing together in our beautiful sacred space certainly enhanced the experience.
 But ultimately it is the practice that is important – not where we do it.
 Online works.
 And in these extremely stressful times (virus, election, and a long overdue reckoning on racial justice) it is even more important we continue to practice.
 Our practice will show us how to flow through it all with integrity, grace, and right action.